simpleiot/simpleiot/docs/development.md

 The leading `./` is important, otherwise Go things you are giving it a package name, not a directory.
 The `...` tells Go to recursively test all subdirs.

+## Device communication and messaging

+This project is moving toward using NATS.io for messaging.
+Some reasons:

+- allows us to [push realtime data](https://youtu.be/REZ6DKvRVv0) to an edge device behind a NAT, on cellular network, etc -- no public IP address, VPN, etc required.
+- is more efficient than HTTP as it shares one persistent TCP connection for all messages.
+The overhead and architecture is similar to MQTT, which is proven to be a good IoT solution.
+It may also use less resources than something like observing resources is CoAP systems, where each observation requires a separate persistent connection.
+- can scale out with multiple servers to provide redundancy or more capacity.
+- is written in Go, so possible to embed the server to make deployments simpler for small systems.
+Also, Go services are easy to manage as there are no dependencies.
+- focus on simplicity -- values fit this project.
+- good security model.

+For systems that only need to send one value several times a day, CoAP is probably a better solution than NATS.
+Initially we are focusing on systems that send more data -- perhaps 5-30MB/month.
+There is no reason we can't support CoAP as well in the future.

 ## Flexible data structures

 As we work on IoT systems, data structures (types) tend to emerge.
 Common data